CityPlex Towers: Structure and use

 There are three triangular towers with over 2200000 sqft of office space.
-The tallest is the 60-story CityPlex Tower which at 648 feet (198 m) is the third tallest building in Oklahoma (after Devon Tower and BOK Tower).
+The tallest is the 60-story Corporate Tower 60 (CityPlex Tower) which at 648 feet (198 m) is the third tallest building in Oklahoma (after Devon Tower and BOK Tower).
 The 60th floor features a dining room with a panoramic view of the Arkansas River and Tulsa.
-The main CityPlex tower is flanked by 30-story CityPlex West Tower and 20-story CityPlex East Tower, which are 348 feet (106 m) and 248 ft (76 m) high.
+The main CityPlex tower is flanked by 30-story Medical Tower 30 (CityPlex West Tower) and 20-story Corporate Tower 20 (CityPlex East Tower), which are 348 feet (106 m) and 248 ft (76 m) high.
 Cityplex West is wholly vacant above the ninth floor, with many floors still unfinished since the time of construction.
 Below the fifth floor, all three towers are joined within a structure called the base building.
 The spacious complex includes three auditoriums with theatre-style seating, a fitness center, cafeteria, food court, convenience store and catering services.

 Two towers are non-medical.
-The Cancer Treatment Centers of America was in CityPlex West until April 2005 when they built their own facility.
-Oklahoma Surgical Hospital, an orthopedic specialty hospital, operates on the lower floors of CityPlex West and the base building.
+The Cancer Treatment Centers of America was in Medical Tower 30 until April 2005 when they built their own facility.
+Oklahoma Surgical Hospital, an orthopedic specialty hospital, operates on the lower floors of Medical Tower 30 and the base building.
 The transmitter facilities of ORU's television station KGEB are located atop the central tower, while Stephens Media's Tulsa cluster of radio stations (made up of KCFO, KTSO, KMYZ-FM and KXOJ-FM) are located on the 57th floor of the central tower (Stephens' transmitter facilities for the stations are elsewhere throughout Tulsa).
 The leasing agent claims the complex is now a major site for call centers.
 The facility was 75% occupied in November 2013.

 During the 1990s, CityPlex was the home of Commercial Financial Services, a large debt collection agency founded by Bill Bartmann, which at one point had almost four thousand employees, but then filed a high-profile bankruptcy in 1998.
 In November 2010, it was reported that Bartmann would return to CityPlex with his new debt collection company, CFS II, taking a lease for two floors in the 20-story tower.

 The large bronze sculpture Healing Hands sat directly in front of the lobby with a series of fountains and streams headed towards the street until the summer of 1991 when it was moved to the nearby campus entrance of Oral Roberts University.